 Many people who discontinue use of a knee brace do so because they find them bulky, heavy, and restricting.
 They may also have complications with chafing, swelling, and skin irritation.

 Don’t wear your brace excessively.
-It is important to strengthen and stretch to avoid further injury.
+It is important to strengthen and stretch to avoid further knee injury.
 In addition to properly sized knee support, boots, shoes and other footwear should be correctly fitted to reduce discomfort and joint degeneration.

 Will A Knee Brace Really Help?